-Future study visits during the COVID-19 pandemic will be significantly different from previous visits to SGS Stephens.
+Future study visits during the COVID-19 pandemic will be significantly different from previous visits to SGS Clinical Studies.
 Any guests that accompany you will be asked to stay in the car or outside (maintaining social distancing) and for now children will not be allowed in the clinic with you unless they are currently on a study and here for a visit.
 We recommend that you leave your children at home or plan to have someone watch them during the visit.
 You are required to wear a mask or some type of facial covering to the visit to protect yourself and others around.
 When you arrive for your first visit, you will be given a face shield.
 You will be required to keep the face shield and return with it for your subsequent visits.
 At some points during the visit, you may be asked to temporarily remove the mask and face shield so we can do our job of checking your skin for changes.

-In preparation for resuming studies, all SGS Stephens employees have undergone extensive training that covers how COVID-19 spreads, reviewed the signs and symptoms, infection prevention, and control measures.
+In preparation for resuming studies, all SGS Clinical Studies employees have undergone extensive training that covers how COVID-19 spreads, reviewed the signs and symptoms, infection prevention, and control measures.
 All employees will be screened daily for fever and instructed to check daily for any signs of illness before coming to work.
 To enhance awareness, signs, and posters will be posted at entrances and in strategic places (restrooms, elevators, clinic and wait areas) providing instructions signs and symptoms of COVID-19, hand hygiene, respiratory hygiene, and cough etiquette.